GiakNab/Omron_TM_robots-ROS/README.md

 # __Omron TM robots ROS user guide__

-This repo has been forked from [tmr_ros1]( https://github.com/TechmanRobotInc/tmr_ros1), which provides the driver to connect with the physical robot, for any issue regarding the ROS driver refers to techman robot page.
+This repo has been forked from [TechmanRobot]( https://github.com/TechmanRobotInc/tmr_ros1), which provides the driver to connect with the physical robot, for any issue regarding the ROS driver refers to techman robot page.
 The additional packages you will find in this repo have been developed in collaboration with the Robotics team of the Omron ATC Barcelona during my PhD visiting period. <br/>
 This repo has been developed and tested using the __TM5-700__ with __TMFlow 1.84.2200__ , with __ROS Melodic__, __MoveIt__, __Gazebo 9.19.0__ under __Ubuntu 18.04__.<br/>